 7. Natarajasana (Dance Pose)

 Natarajasana or the Dance Pose is an asana that, if done right, resembles one of the dancing poses of the Hindu God, Lord Shiva.
 It is an intermediate level Vinyasa Yoga asana.
 Practice the asana early in the morning on an empty stomach or in the evening after a gap of 4 to 6 hours from your last meal.
-Hold the pose for at least 15 to 30 seconds during practice.
+Hold the alignment for at least 15 to 30 seconds during practice.

 To know more about the asana and how to do it, click here: Natarajasana